faruk-guler/LusuaL/SecureShell/Ssh-Keygen.md

 		_Note: `~` is the name of the current user.
 If root, it will be `/root`.

 	6. Now delete the generated keys: (after you saved a copy of them in your computer)
+ 7. Attention!!!!!!! after the keys are deleted, access will not be possible again.

 		```sh
 		$ rm ~/.ssh/id_rsa ~/.ssh/id_rsa.pub